vijaidjearam/blog/_posts/2021-11-15-Docker-glpi.md

     gnupg \
     lsb-release
 ```
-2.Add Docker’s official GPG key:
+Add Docker’s official GPG key:
 ```
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /usr/share/keyrings/docker-archive-keyring.gpg
 ```
-3.Use the following command to set up the stable repository.
+Use the following command to set up the stable repository.
 To add the nightly or test repository, add the word nightly or test (or both) after the word stable in the commands below.
 Learn about nightly and test channels.
 ```
 echo \
   "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/ubuntu \
   $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
 ```
 ## Install Docker Engine
-1.Update the apt package index, and install the latest version of Docker Engine and containerd, or go to the next step to install a specific version:
+Update the apt package index, and install the latest version of Docker Engine and containerd, or go to the next step to install a specific version:
 ```
  sudo apt-get update

  sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```
-2.Verify that Docker Engine is installed correctly by running the hello-world image.
+Verify that Docker Engine is installed correctly by running the hello-world image.
 ```
  sudo docker run hello-world
 ```
 # Glpi Docker Configuring
-1. Create directory Docker in the root
+ Create directory Docker in the root
 ```
 mkdir /docker
 ```
-2.Create a docker-compose.yml inside /docker
+Create a docker-compose.yml inside /docker
 ```
 nano docker-compose.yml
 ```
-3. here is the content of the docker-compose.yml
+here is the content of the docker-compose.yml
 ```
 version: "3.2"